benrudolph/ascend.report/index.md

 ### Institutional knowledge of the system

 A very difficult part of running a pilot is embedding the system knowledge within the organization.
 We accomplished this through establishing a champion for the project who would be able to carry on the project after UNHCR Innovation had left.
 In addition to this, we ran as many trainings as possible with UNHCR, ACAI and Aprode.
-We had two sets of trainings.
+At the trainings we would include as many people as we could, including managers.
+The training was broken down into two sections.
 The first was a brief overview of the system designed for those who wouldn’t be directly interacting with the system.
 It lasted for an hour.
 The second part was more in depth with hands-on practice, geared to those who would be using FrontlineCloud.

+### Behavior change

+In addition to embedding a culture of SMS within an organization, it is also takes time to introduce the program to refugees and more time to have it gain traction.
+Using SMS at UNHCR represents a shift in the traditional way refugees contact staff.
+This change should be addressed early on.
+New refugees and asylum seekers are now briefed about the system to ensure that each person is aware that SMS is an option for communication.

 ### Time of sending the messages